enkidevs/curriculum/java/java-fundamentals/java-tips-vi/avoid-using-to-test-the-end-of-a-range.md

 ---
 author: pawel

-levels:
-  - basic
-  - advanced
-  - medium

 type: normal

 category: best-practice

-tags:
-  - best-practice

 notes: As always - hope it's not to basic

 ---

-# Avoid using `!=` to test the end of a range
+# Avoid Using != to Test the End of a Range

 ---
 ## Content